Expected Weighted On-base Average (xwOBA) is formulated using exit velocity, launch angle and, on certain types of batted balls, Sprint Speed.

 xwOBA is more indicative of a player's skill than regular wOBA, as xwOBA removes defense from the equation.
 Hitters, and likewise pitchers, are able to influence exit velocity and launch angle but have no control over what happens to a batted ball once it is put into play.

-For instance, Tigers first baseman Miguel Cabrera produced a .399 wOBA in 2016.
-But based on the quality of his contact, his xwOBA was .459.
+For instance, Marcell Ozuna produced a .327 wOBA in 2018.
+But based on the quality of his contact, his xwOBA was .359.